Saturday, December 26, 2020

 Nobody enters Morcar's castle without expecting a fight with something unholy and it's a bonus leaving any room unhurt, albeit in blood-splattered clothing!
 He has many gruesome creatures walking the corridors so it's not long until something comes looking for you - all are controlled by Morcar.
 Ie, your lovely Atari ST.

-A skirmish in HeroQuest isn't exactly what I expected of an 'RPG'.
-Firstly, a battle can only happen against a foe who is on an adjacent tile and that fight is presented on a separate screen.
+A skirmish in HeroQuest isn't what I expected of an 'RPG'.
+Firstly, a battle can only happen against a foe on an adjacent tile and that fight is presented on a separate screen.
 However, there isn't anything to do as the computer rolls special dice for attacking/defending characters - skulls (for attack) and shields (for defence).
 So, if the monster has more skulls than you have shields, then that difference is deducted from your health.
-Likewise, if you are attacking and happen to have more skulls than the monster has shields then, you win.
+Likewise, if you are attacking and happen to have more skulls than the monster has shields, you win.

-This system might work for the board game but isn't what I initially expected.
-Especially as each player has a different amount of dice: Wizard = 1, Dwarf and Elf = 2 and Barbarian = 3.
-What is quite peculiar is when neither side rolls successfully so they both stand idle doing nothing more than staring at each other!
-Actually, that is quite annoying as I feel it's a missed opportunity which could leave you somewhat vulnerable before the next turn.
+This system might work for the board game but is odd.
+Especially as each player has a different amount of dice: Wizard = 1, Dwarf and Elf = 2, and Barbarian = 3.
+What is peculiar is when neither side rolls successfully so they both stand idle doing nothing more than staring at each other!
+Actually, that is quite annoying - it's a missed opportunity which could leave you somewhat vulnerable before the next turn.

 Zombies never fail to impress and they're also in Hero Quest if you scroll down a little...